hiddify/hiddify.com/docs/manager/contribution/How-to-use-API-in-HiddifyManager-project.md

 To use the APIs, authentication is required, which involves using the admin/user UUID (corresponding to the API) as a key.

 This key must be included in the request as the "Hiddify-API-Key" header value.

-## The version two API Structure is divided into three main sections:
+## API Structure version two
+This structure is divided into three main sections:
 - Panel section, This section offers operations such as:
     - Retrieving the panel version
     - Ping with panel itself